 What compliance requirements apply to business wire transfers?

-Transfers over $10,000 trigger federal reporting and enhanced due diligence requirements.
+Transfers over US$10,000 trigger federal reporting and enhanced due diligence requirements.
 International transfers require purpose documentation, beneficiary verification, and compliance with sanctions screening.

 Anti-money laundering regulations apply to all wire transfers, with additional requirements for certain countries or industries that banks monitor systematically.